-Photos are a poor substitute for the actual experience, smells, sounds and feel of being in the bush, but in the current circumstances the least we can do is share our walks with you.
+We know from first-hand experience that being in the bush is incredibly good for the soul.
+Even though photos are a poor substitute for the actual smells, sounds, and feel of being in the bush, the least we can do is share our walks with you.

-So, here’s a couple of our favourite trees we visit regularly … they have a way of reducing us to instant insignificance on the planet, and putting any niggling worries into perspective.
+They have a way of reducing us to instant insignificance on the planet and putting any niggling worries into perspective.

-Just being in their presence makes me wonder how long these trees have been here, and who and what they’ve seen wander past in the last couple of hundred years…
+Just being in their presence makes us wonder how long these trees have been here.

-Our mountain is made of granite, which apart from providing the mineralisation that makes this region such a great place to grow fruit, is also a beautiful rock.
+Our mountain is made of granite.
+Apart from providing the mineralisation that makes this region such a great place to grow fruit, it’s also a beautiful stone.

 Granite stone formations can be huge, with lots of mysterious cracks and crevices.
 Granite doesn’t form caves as such, but it’s not at all unusual to find openings big enough to imagine someone or something seeking shelter inside at some time in history.

-We always keep clear of the rocks … it would feel like an invasion of privacy to poke about too closely, so we keep a respectful distance from their mysterious inner life.
+We always keep clear of the rocks.
+It feels like an invasion of privacy to poke about too closely, so we keep a respectful distance from their mysterious inner life.

-Less inspiring is the amount of feral and invasive flora and fauna we come across in walks on our beautiful mountain, like this mob of feral goats.
+Less inspiring is the amount of feral and invasive flora and fauna we come across in walks on our beautiful mountain, like this herd of feral goats.

 This is a fragile and arid landscape, which has evolved with our native animals like kangaroos.
-While we decry the impact of the kangaroos on our farm (where they annoy us by competing for grass with the cows and damaging fruit trees), this is their land, and they are perfectly evolved to live harmoniously here.
+While we’ve fenced to keep kangaroos off our farm (where they annoy us by competing for grass with the cows and damaging fruit trees), this is their land.
+They are perfectly evolved to live harmoniously here in the bush.

-We kind of figure it’s up to us to exclude them from the farm, not try to get rid of them altogether, so kangaroo fencing is definitely on the agenda.
+We kind of figure it’s up to us to exclude them from the farm, not try to get rid of them altogether, so kangaroo fencing is definitely the solution.